 But it’s not quite that simple.
 It’s also important to remember that individuals who donate time and money are in a position that allows them to do so, which could help explain why they are both happier and healthier.
 Many people who are struggling can’t give away what they don’t have.

-That said, there have been plenty of studies that show how charitable giving positively affects health in a variety of ways, including increased feelings of joy, reduced stress, lower blood pressure, better sleep, and even longer life spans.
+That said, plenty of studies have shown how charitable giving positively affects health in various ways, including increased feelings of joy, reduced stress, lower blood pressure, better sleep, and even longer life spans.

 A few quick facts from the research: